BrMD/encurtator/README.md

 https://github.com/user-attachments/assets/55dede7b-4f3f-4956-a7a0-bd48c22f8e46

-To run the application first git clone this appication after that open 2 terminal cd encurtator, in one of the terminal run cd angular and npm run start, in the other terminal cd java-spring and mvn spring-boot:run
+To run the application first git clone this appication after that open 2 terminal cd encurtator, in one of the terminal run cd angular and npm run start, in the other terminal cd java-spring and mvn spring-boot:run and do not forget to create de postgres db

+Tecnologies used: Angular 18, Java 21, Spring boot, Hibernate, PostgreSQL